 Effective Prevention and Intervention Programs

-Numerous intervention programs exist which are aimed at addressing juvenile delinquency.
+Numerous intervention programs exist that are aimed at addressing juvenile delinquency.
 While most of these programs focus on the youth(s) engaging in delinquent behavior, few intervention programs are aimed at parenting issues that may have contributed to delinquent behavior displayed by youth.
-Family preservation and parenting education programs for parents of juvenile delinquents might help to bridge this particular gap and may also help better prepare parents to deal with juvenile delinquent behaviors.
+Family-preservation and parenting-education programs for parents of juvenile delinquents might help to bridge this gap and may also help better prepare parents to deal with juvenile delinquent behaviors.

 Ineffective Treatment and Prevention Programs

-Additionally, another approach that can lead to an ineffective treatment for prevention program is not considering cultural diversity in regards to juvenile delinquency.
+Additionally, another approach that can lead to ineffective prevention is not considering cultural diversity in regard to juvenile delinquency.
 Race, ethnicity, religion, and even socioeconomic status can vary when it comes to risk factors that contribute to juvenile delinquent behaviors.
 All programs should take these cultural variations into account in order to provide effective treatment to juveniles who are at higher risk of exhibiting delinquent behaviors.